nightcycle/synthetic/README.md

 	<!* server *>
 	local Synthetic = require*(Insert_Path_To_Module_Here)*

+Every attribute is connected to some internal state, with the exception of any with an _ in the front, those are used mostly for internal calculations and passages of state between objects.
+Eventually I'll probably replace them with a bindable function, but for now they stay.

+The Synthetic library constructor also endows each element it creates with self-cleaning functionality, as well as tracks things like relative and absolute elevation - a metric used for various style components.

 ## Constructor Configuration
 When constructing a new element you can pass a table of optional GuiObject properties.
 Alongside these global properties, you can also include any element unique attributes as well.
 Non GuiObject elements like components and ScreenGuis may not work.